Kyllingene/brim/README.md

 ### Importing

-This crate is also available as a library!
+This crate is also available as a library.
 The executable simply provides a CLI interface to the library.
+The points of interest are the `parse` and `optimize` functions, as well as the `Token` enum.

 ## Roadmap